MicrosoftDocs/xamarin-docs/docs/essentials/web-authenticator.md

 ![Typical Web Authentication Flow](images/web-authenticator.png)

-If the user cancels the flow at any point, a `null` result is returned.
+If the user cancels the flow at any point, a `TaskCanceledException` is thrown.

 ## Platform differences